Managerial accounting vs. financial accounting: What works?

 Why should startups use financial and managerial accounting?

 Founders often face uncertainty and risk when starting a business.
-Making the right decisions for your success can be difficult without a solid understanding of your financial performance.
+Making the right financial decisions for your success can be difficult without a solid understanding of your financial performance.

 By utilizing financial or managerial accounting, founders can gain clarity and insight into their funds.